lexmin0412/taro3-react-template/README.md

   * ComponentDesc
   */

-import { ComponentType } from 'react'
+import { ComponentClass } from 'react'
 import Taro from '@tarojs/taro' import { View } from '@tarojs/components'
 import BaseComponent from '~/components'